 The Corporation leases real estate properties (office or warehousing spaces and buildings for plants) and other assets (production equipment, office equipment and other).
-Leases for real estate properties usually have a fixed term of 1 to 5 years.
+Leases for real estate properties usually have a fixed term of 1 to 10 years, while other types of leases usually have a fixed term of 1 to 5 years.
 Leases may include extension and/or termination options that are taken into account when it is reasonably certain that the option will be exercised.
 Lease provisions are negotiated on an individual basis and contain a wide variety of terms and conditions.